XPixelGroup/BasicSR/docs/Config.md

     # Whether to shuffle
     use_shuffle: true
     # Number of workers of reading data for each GPU
-    num_worker: 6  # per GPU
+    num_worker_per_gpu: 6
     # Total training batch size
-    batch_size: 16  # total
+    batch_size_per_gpu: 16
     # THe ratio of enlarging dataset.
-For example, it will repeat 1000 times for a dataset with 15 images
+For example, it will repeat 100 times for a dataset with 15 images
-    # So that after one epoch, it will read 15000 times.
+    # So that after one epoch, it will read 1500 times.
 It is used for accelerating data loader
     # since it costs too much time at the start of a new epoch
-    dataset_enlarge_ratio: 1000
+    dataset_enlarge_ratio: 100

   # validation dataset settings
   val: